Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 Before you get too excited, let’s talk reality.
 Disney is famously protective of their intellectual property.
 They once sued a daycare for having Mickey Mouse painted on the wall.
 So whatever access they give through this Disney Sora partnership is going to come with serious guardrails.

 Also, we don’t know the pricing yet.
 OpenAI could make this a premium tier that’s out of reach for casual users.
 Or they could democratize it to drive adoption.
-The business model will determine whether this is revolutionary or just a neat trick for big brands.
+The business model will determine whether this changes things for regular people or just becomes a tool for big brands.

 Disney Sora partnership future - castle at night representing AI video generation possibilities